Avoirdupois: American customary system

 The thirteen British colonies in North America used the avoirdupois system, but continued to use the British system as it was, without the evolution that was occurring in Britain in the use of the stone unit.
-In 1824 there was landmark new weights and measures legislation in the United Kingdom that the United States did not adopt.
+In 1824 there was landmark new weights and measures legislation in the United Kingdom (Weights and Measures Act 1824) that the United States did not adopt.
+The International yard and pound agreement brought the systems closer; for residual differences, see Comparison of the imperial and US customary measurement systems.

 In the United States, quarters, hundredweights, and tons remain defined as 25, 100, and 2000 lb respectively.
 The quarter is now virtually unused, as is the hundredweight outside of agriculture and commodities.
 If disambiguation is required, then they are referred to as the smaller "short" units in the United States, as opposed to the larger British "long" units.
 Grains are used worldwide for measuring gunpowder and smokeless powder charges.
-Historically, the dram (27 11/32 grains; not to be mixed up with the apothecaries' dram of 60 grains) has also been used worldwide for measuring gunpowder charges, particularly for shotguns and large black-powder rifles.
+Historically, the dram (27 11/32 grains, not to be mixed up with the apothecaries' dram of 60 grains) has also been used worldwide for measuring gunpowder charges, particularly for shotguns and large black-powder rifles.